Yes, a shot of Novocain can damage a nerve—

 can be permanent.

-“The needle used for the injection could ‘brush’ the nerve and ‘traumatize’ it, says Laurence (Larry) Grayhills, DMD, MS, MAGD, member of the Academy of General Dentistry.
+“The needle used for the injection could ‘brush’ the nerve and ‘traumatize’ it, says Laurence (Larry) Grayhills, DMD, MS, MAGD, who is a member of the Academy of General Dentistry.